jeepin95/CommsGame/README.md

 Pieces for the communications game that you can 3D print yourself.
 The pieces were created in OpenSCAD 2015.03-2 and have some variables for size mods.

-The list of pieces, if they are complete, and how many need to be printed:
+The list of pieces, if they are complete, and how many need to be printed.
+Unless otherwise noted supports should not be enabled.

 # Hex Pieces
 - [x] CELL - Cell Tower (x8)